 Here, we will use well-known and free software to find out the signatures of an EXE file.
 This tool is called Exeinfo PE, but you can also use PEiD.
 First, download the tool or software that will reveal the signatures of your EXE file.
 Try downloading it from its original website for security purposes.

-You can either drag and drop a file on it or open a file by clicking the folder icon and navigating to the file manually.
-You can also speed up the navigation by copying the path to the EXE file you want to see the signatures of to find out the language it was developed in.
+You can drag and drop a file on it or open it by clicking the folder icon and navigating to it manually.
+You can also speed up the navigation by copying the path to the EXE file you want to see the signatures of to determine the language it was developed in.
 On this, it will show you the details of the EXE file.

 These details include entry point, first bytes, overlay, subsystem, linker info, EO section, etc. Clicking the PE button will give you more information on the EXE file you want to reverse engineer or analyze.
 Not only this, but it will also reveal the date of creation and the digital certificate of that EXE file.

-Additionally, it will show the compiler name, packer name, and much more information about that EXE file.
+It will also show the compiler name, packer name, and more information about that EXE file.
 This tool is only available for Windows OS users, and those who possess a Mac OS, Linux OS, or any other must use a different tool.

 Conclusion